 With such a light backpack and the thankful existence of wind/sun crust, for the second time in 24 hours I happily made my way up the valley.
 As I traveled up the glacial valley with the modest circle of light my headlamp provided, I noted the sky was evolving from black velvet with pinholes for stars to deep purple and blue.
 I switched my headlamp to red light to prolong the darkness.
 To the east, I saw what I thought might be aurora.

-As the night faded and the sky brightened, the potential-aurora had barely moved, but my mind was still clinging to the idea until eventually I laughed at my mind, realizing I was actually just watching dawn rise through clouds.
+As the night faded and the sky brightened, the potential-aurora had barely moved, but my mind was still clinging to the idea until eventually I laughed, realizing I was actually just watching dawn rise through clouds.
 As I continued up the valley, I disappeared from the moon’s glow for a while into the shadows.

 About seven miles and four hours and after leaving my car I reached the Confluence of the three branches of the Castner, an again-familiar site where the rocky surface of the moraine transitions to bare glacial ice, observable in the summer.
 Over the years I’ve traveled it, the Confluence has indeed dropped in elevation as the glacier melts away, though I believe the glacier itself has dropped less in recent years even as the moraines overtake the bare glacial ice and move up the valleys.
 The Thayer Hut sits on a plateau between the the Silvertip and White Princess branches, the glacier used it be ~100’ below the plateau.
 There is now close to 400’ of elevation difference between the two.
 Terminal moraines continue to advance up the glacier; the rock on top of them absorb thermal energy from the sun and cause the most change in landscape over time.
 At least, that’s my observation.